-The contents of any employee's personnel file are to remain strictly confidential, on a need-to-know basis normally limited to the supervisors responsible for an employee's supervision and evaluation.
-A current employee may review his/her own file in the company of the Human Resources Manager or senior administrator, but may not remove any of the contents.
+The contents of any employee's personnel file are to remain strictly confidential, on a need-to-know basis normally limited to the supervisors responsible for an employee's supervision and evaluation and the Human Resources Office.
+A current employee may review his/her own file in the company of the Human Resources Manager or senior administrator, and shall not remove any of the contents.